JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/inlay_hints.md

 Implement
 [`InlayParameterHintsProvider`](upsource:///platform/lang-api/src/com/intellij/codeInsight/hints/InlayParameterHintsProvider.java)
 and register it as `com.intellij.codeInsight.parameterNameHints` EP.
-The API documentation of the `InlayParameterHintsProvider` interface explains in detail the rationale behind all methods.
+The API documentation of `InlayParameterHintsProvider` explains in detail the rationale behind all methods.

 Examples can be found in the following IntelliJ Platform plugins: